blue-prism/ApplicationModellerConversion/README.md

 For conversion of Blue Prism objects created using Internet Explorer mode to Chrome/Edge/Firefox modes.
 This conversion rules file converts Blue Prism objects or release files to format that is compatible with Blue Prism version 6.9.0 to 6.10.0.
 It is suitable if your target Blue Prism environment is between 6.9.0 to 6.10.0.

 ### [ConversionRules_IE-ChromeEdgeFirefox_6.10.1.xml](https://github.com/blue-prism/ApplicationModellerConversion/blob/master/Conversion%20Rules%20Files/ConversionRules_IE-ChromeEdgeFirefox_6.10.1.xml)
 For conversion of Blue Prism objects created using Internet Explorer mode to Chrome/Edge/Firefox modes.
 This conversion rules file converts Blue Prism objects or release files to format that is compatible with Blue Prism version 6.10.1 onwards.
-It is suitable if your target Blue Prism environment is 6.10.1 or above.
+It is suitable if your target Blue Prism environment is 6.10.1 or above, including ***Blue Prism v7.0***.

 ### [ConversionRules_AA-UIA_6.3.x.xml](https://github.com/blue-prism/ApplicationModellerConversion/blob/master/Conversion%20Rules%20Files/ConversionRules_AA-UIA_6.3.x.xml)
 For conversion of Blue Prism objects from Active Accessibility (AA) to UI Automation (UIA).
 Such objects or releases must have gone through conversion into Chrome/Edge/Firefox mode from IE. This conversion rules file supports all Blue Prism versions from v6.3.0 onwards where Chrome mode firstly became available.
 For more details please see below.